-Il Varco and Lago Film Fest are proud to announce the fourth edition of the international avant-garde digital cinema residency.
-Ten days of workshops in residence in Revine Lago or online, from 19 to 29 August 2025, reserved for 40 filmmakers from all over the world, to explore the frontiers of the cinema of the future, with the tutoring of the most established directors of the genre.
+Il Varco is proud to announce the fifth edition of the international avant-garde digital cinema residency.
+Ten days of workshops - in person at Revine Lago in collaboration with Lago Film Festival, from 18th to 29th of August, and online from all over the world - to explore the frontiers of the cinema of the future, with the tutoring of the most established directors of the genre.

-In today’s cinematic landscape, which is increasingly suffocating and competitive, it is necessary to develop all the tools necessary to become completely independent.
-Through ten days of workshops, 40 directors from all over the world will participate in seminars, theoretical and practical lessons held by Andrea Gatopoulos, Ismaël Joffroy Chandoutis, Total Refusal Crew and Gala Hernández López, delving into cutting-edge digital cinema techniques, from machinima to artificial intelligence to database cinema, writing, shooting and editing a short film.
+In today’s cinematic landscape, which is increasingly suffocating, it is liberating to develop all the tools necessary to become completely independent.
+Through ten days of workshops, 40 directors from all over the world will participate in seminars, theoretical and practical lessons held by Andrea Gatopoulos, Ismaël Joffroy Chandoutis, Total Refusal Crew, Gala Hernández López, Francesco D’Isa and Arianna Caserta, delving into cutting-edge digital cinema techniques, from machinima to artificial intelligence to database cinema, writing, shooting and editing a short film.

 TUTORS

-Andrea Gatopoulos is an Italian and Greek director, producer and distributor.
-Member of EFA, Berlinale Talents, Locarno Spring Academy and TFL, he studied in workshops with W. Herzog, Radu Jude and A. Weerasethakul.
-His films deal with virtual realities, uncanny valleys, anti-capitalism and critiques of progressivism.
-“Happy New Year, Jim” (2022) was the first machinima in Cannes, at the 54.
-Quinzaine des Réalisateurs.
-In 2023 he presented in Locarno “Eschaton Ad”, a film about the apocalyptic advent of AI.
-Later that year he presented “A stranger quest” (2023), his first documentary feature about maps at Torino Film Festival.
-In 2024 his short film “The Eggregores’ Theory” opened the 39.
-Venice Film Critics’ Week as the first AI film in Venice and was nominated for EFA by ZINEBI.
+Andrea Gatopoulos is an Italian and Greek director, producer, and distributor.
+A member of EFA, Berlinale Talents, Locarno Spring Academy, and TFL, he studied in workshops with W. Herzog, Radu Jude, and A. Weerasethakul.
+His films deal with virtual realities, disturbing valleys, anti-capitalism, and critiques of progressivism.
+“Happy New Year, Jim” (2022) was the first machinima film at Cannes, at the 54th Quinzaine des Réalisateurs.
+In 2023, he presented “Eschaton Ad”, a film about the apocalyptic advent of AI, at Locarno.
+Later that year, he presented *“A stranger quest”* (2023), his first feature-length documentary about maps, at the Torino Film Festival.
+In 2024, his short film “The Eggregores’ Theory” opened the 39th Critics’ Week in Venice as the first AI film in Venice and was nominated for the EFA by ZINEBI and the 70th David di Donatello Awards, winning a special Nastro D’Argento for experimentation.

 Gala Hernández López is an artist, filmmaker, and researcher.
-Her interdisciplinary practice spans film production, video installations, performances, and publications, employing these varied mediums as avenues for epistemological inquiry.
-Her work delves into new forms of subjectivity shaped by computational capitalism.
-Her film La Mécanique des fluides (2022) is the first of a trilogy of films proposing a reflection on the processes of individuation in its articulation with algorithms and digital flows of data and capital.
-It won the César for the Best Documentary Short in 2024.
-It is followed by the short “Here I am sitting in a Tin Can” which had its World premiere at Berlinale – Forum Expanded in February 2024.
+Her interdisciplinary practice ranges from film production to video installations, performances, and publications, using these media as avenues for epistemological inquiry.
+Her work explores new forms of subjectivity shaped by computational capitalism.
+Her film La Mécanique des fluides (2022) is the first in a trilogy of films that reflects on processes of individuation in relation to algorithms and digital flows of data and capital.
+It won the César Award for Best Documentary Short Film in 2024.
+“Here I am sitting in a Tin Can” had its world premiere at the Berlinale – Forum Expanded in February 2024, and “+10k” was presented at the Quinzaine des Cineastes in Cannes in 2025.

 Total Refusal is a pseudo-marxist media guerilla focused on the artistic intervention and appropriation of mainstream video games.
 We upcycle video games in order to reveal the political apparatus beyond the glossy and hyperreal textures of this media.
 Their films have been selected in many festivals including Berlinale and Locarno and their artistic research has been featured worldwide in museums and art fairs.
 With “Hardly Working”, which premiered in Locarno, they won the European Film Award for Best Short Film.